dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

 Some Bluetooth devices support **BLE** and will continuously broadcast their presence even after being paired with another device.
 These devices can be detected **immediately upon powering on**, making the BLE-only script ideal.

 However, **many older controllers** only support **Bluetooth Classic**, and will only show up during a **short window while they are in pairing mode**.
-This means the ESP32 can’t detect them unless the device is explicitly put into pairing mode.
+This means the ESP32 can't detect them unless the device is explicitly put into pairing mode.

 ### ✅ Devices that work well with BLE: